-That being said- setting up at a table, desk or dedicated corner can be just as effective.
+If you don’t have a dedicated room to use- setting up at a table, desk or specific corner can be just as effective.
 The point here being that you need a space to work that is differentiated from your “living” space.

 Doesn’t matter if it’s in the same room as the rest of your living space, just make it separate and distinguished.
 It really does help mentally!

 Another powerful tip for working from home is to have a routine or daily ritual you practice before (or after) your work.